magomimmo/modern-cljs/doc/tutorial-03.md

 ## Introduction

-Until we play only with CLJS code that, once compiled to JS, runs on the browser side, we needn't a CLJ enabled http-server.
-But we love clojure, right, and we want to learn more about it too.
+Until we only play with CLJS code that, once compiled to JS, runs on the browser side, we needn't a CLJ enabled http-server.
+But we love clojure and we want to learn more about it too.

-[Ring][1] is one of the foundamental building-blocks (or component) of any CLJ based stack of libraries to develop web based application in CLJ programming language adn we're going to use it instead of any other http-server based on different programming language.
+[Ring][1] is one of the foundamental building-blocks of any CLJ based stack of libraries to develop web based application in CLJ programming language and we're going to use it instead of any other http-server based.

 ## Add lein-ring plugin to our project.clj